nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * Also note that `authorized_keys` file should **not** have any extension like .txt, .docx etc.

 ### Step 4 - Change the permissions of the authorized_keys file
-* The access control list (ACL) of `authorized_keys` file should be such that only the administrators and system users should have the
+* The access control list (ACL) of `authorized_keys` file should be configured such that only administrators and system users should have the access to this file
 ![open_ssh_authorized_keys_permissions](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/open_ssh_authorized_keys_permissions.png)

 ## Setup SFTP client in windows using WinSCP